bigeasy/cadence/README.md

 A Swiss Army asynchronous control flow function builder for Node.js and JavaScript that helps you create highly-parallel control flows.

 Cadence is a function builder.
-It simplifies the writing of asynchronous functions of that accept and  error/result callback using a domain-specific language of sorts.
+It helps you write asynchronous functions of that accept an error/result callback.

 ```javascript
 // Use Cadence.